 In this article, our medical experts will explain where hemorrhoid pain comes from, what hemorrhoids feel like, and how they are diagnosed.
-Then you will discover the various treatments for hemorrhoids both at home and at hospital, along with the positive attributes and drawbacks of each hemorrhoid treatment.
+Then you will discover the various treatments for hemorrhoids both at home and at a hospital, along with the positive attributes and drawbacks of each hemorrhoid treatment.

 Internal hemorrhoids sit in the inside lining of the rectum and are not obvious unless they are substantially enlarged, in which case they can be felt.
-Internal hemorrhoids are usually painless and become apparent because they cause bleeding with a bowel movement.
+Internal hemorrhoids are usually painless and become apparent because they cause rectal bleeding with a bowel movement.

 External hemorrhoids are located underneath the skin that surrounds the anus, and are lower than internal hemorrhoids.
 They can be felt when they swell, and may cause

 - bleeding with a bowel movement.

 If an external hemorrhoid prolapses to the outside (usually in the course of passing a stool), you can see and feel it.